Skip to content

 Frequently Asked Questions

-What reference values should I use?
+What reference values to use?

 Use recent credible data for your country and ideally your age group.
 Credit Suisse Global Wealth Report publishes country-level data annually.
 Government statistical agencies publish household wealth distributions.
 Age-adjusted percentiles from the central bank Survey of Consumer Finances are useful for households.